cygni/snakebot-client-python/README.md

 sudo pip install pipenv
 ```

-Once you have `piipenv` installed you can use it to download all dependencies
+Once you have `pipenv` installed you can use it to download all dependencies
 and activate the virtualenv:
 ```
 pipenv shell